DesModder/DesModder/docs/DEVELOPMENT.md

 - Check that `npm --version` is at least `7.0.0` to avoid issues with overwriting the lockfile.

 3. Run `git clone https://github.com/DesModder/DesModder` to download the latest commit
-4. Navigate to the directory, then run `npm install` to install dependencies
+4. Navigate to the directory, then run `npm run init` to setup hooks and install dependencies
 5. Run `npm run build` to build.
 6. Load the unpacked extension in the `dist/` folder through the directions at https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest (see "load unpacked")